 Graduate students in our Department have access to high-quality taught courses that prepare them for research in their subjects of specialization.
 Our graduate students tend to work closely with their supervisors on research activities and thesis work.
 This partnership results in an environment where students successfully acquire highly sought-after skills within their discipline.

-Our Master's programs are designed to prepare students for doctoral research, as well as to provide specialized training applicable to further employment in the Public Sector, Business and Industry.
-Normally Master's programs are completed in two years; however, after 12 months in the M.Sc. program and successful completion of Qualifying exams a student may be considered for transfer to the Doctoral program.
+Our Master's programs are designed to prepare students for doctoral research, as well as to provide specialized training applicable to further employment in the Public Sector, Business, and Industry.
+Our MSc programs is typically completed in two years.
+After 12 months in the MSc program and successful completion of the Qualifying Examination, a student may be considered for transfer to the Doctoral program.

-A Doctoral Degree is essential for anyone wishing to work in academia, and very useful for highly-qualified specialists in Industry and Government.
-The Doctor of Philosophy is a research degree, and doctoral studies are an essential step in the preparation of a research scientist.
+A Doctoral degree is essential for anyone wishing to work in academia and is a valuable credential for highly-qualified specialists in industry and government.
+The PhD is a research degree that is normally completed in four to five years.

-General information for prospective graduate students at the University of Saskatchewan can be found on the website of the College of Graduate Studies and Research.
+General information for prospective graduate students at the University of Saskatchewan can be found on the website of the College of Graduate and Postdoctoral Studies.

-For specific information, feel free to explore the tabs on the current web page, or contact the Graduate Chair or the Graduate Secretary.
+For specific information, feel free to explore the tabs on the current web page, or contact the Graduate Administrator.

 The Graduate Chair in Statistics is:

 Dr. Chris Soteros